kilowhat/kilowhat.net/_extensions/wordpress.md

 It will contain a log file named with the current date.

 All errors triggered by the Flarum extension should be logged in that file.
-The log file also contains the history of all requests that Wordpress made to Flarum.
+The log file also contains the history of all requests that WordPress made to Flarum.

 ## Integrity considerations

-Once the extension is enabled, you should not edit any Wordpress post or Flarum discussion directly in the database.
+Once the extension is enabled, you should not edit any WordPress post or Flarum discussion directly in the database.
 Doing so may break the link between some posts or users and break future synchronisation.

 If you ever disable the Flarum extension, there is a risk of breaking links as well.
-Re-enabling the extension should work, but some errors could be thrown if Wordpress posts or users have been deleted in the meantime.
+Re-enabling the extension should work, but some errors could be thrown if WordPress posts or users have been deleted in the meantime.

-If you reset the Wordpress site or switch it with another, you should completely uninstall the extension from Flarum, including rolling back migrations, then install it again.
+If you reset the WordPress site or switch it with another, you should completely uninstall the extension from Flarum, including rolling back migrations, then install it again.
-Otherwise some Wordpress IDs might still be in the database and cause errors and potential security issues.
+Otherwise, some WordPress IDs might still be in the database and cause errors and potential security issues.

 ## Support